 “Bulls make money, bears make money, pigs get slaughtered”

-These investors or traders are impatient, willing to take high risk, greedy and emotional.
+These investors or traders are impatient, willing to take high risk, greedy, and emotional.
 The Pigs don’t do any kind of analysis and always look out for hot tips and want to make some quick bucks from the share market.
-Pigs are biggest losers in the stock market.
+Pigs are the biggest losers in the stock market.

 Sheep are those kinds of investors who stick to one investing style and do not change according to the market conditions.